yuvipanda/prometheus-dirsize-exporter/README.md

 - Last Modified (including all the descendents)
 - Total Number of Entries (Files, directories & symlinks)
-- Processing Time required to gather this information
+- Processing Time required to gather this information This is only reported if `--enable-detailed-processing-time-metric` flag is passed, to prevent possible explosion of stored size of prometheus metrics when collected.
+This information is also not particularly useful outside of debugging this exporter, and as it varies each run, compresses poorly.
 - Last updated

 ## Limitations